yatesco/go-go-go/README.md

 ## Ownership

 Everybody owns the _solution_ regardless of which part of the solution you build.
 QA teams are _not_ in charge of quality.
 The team is.
-The QA process should be merely a tickbox activity that "yes, the software handles all these esoteric and unusual abuses".
+The QA process should be merely a tick-box activity that "yes, the software handles all these esoteric and unusual abuses".
 Everybody is responsible for building the right solution.

 Decisions should be made "by the one most qualified".
-The business is the overridding authority and all decisions subordinate to that, but _how_ the business need is met is done via an "authorative democracy".
+The business is the overriding authority and all decisions subordinate to that, but _how_ the business need is met is done via an "authoritative democracy".
 The best idea wins.
 Of course, not everybody has "the best" idea, and in reality it can be like herding cats, but when done right, it is amazing effective.
 Without this, silos of knowledge and ownership thrive, and that is actively harmful to the short term and long term success.

 In practice, this looks like individuals making decisions which are trusted by everybody because there is space for regular **respectful** scrutiny and challenge. _Everybody_ is expected to respond to questions of clarity and be open for upgrades.